 July 1, Fares increased to 40 cents Local and 50 cents Express.

-March 21, New electric fareboxes debuted at the Cleveland Union Terminal (now Tower City).
+March 21, New electric fareboxes debuted at the Cleveland Union Terminal (now known as the Tower City Station).

 June 6, RTA opened the Central Bus Maintenance Facility at 2500 Woodhill Road.

 RTA began an extensive Red Line rehabilitation project.